 After nearly a decade as a Medical Officer in the fields of oncology and general medicine, Dr. Matua has transitioned to the field of plant-based treatments.

 Dr. Matua aims to develop a purpose and value-driven medical company, based on core values such as transparency, honesty and integrity.

 Dr. Raj is a firm believer of patient-centred medicine, with a strong interest in utilising herbal therapies to treat a variety of conditions.
 He is very excited to be part of the expanding field of alternative, plant-based medicine.
 Moving forward, Dr. Raj sees himself expanding his knowledge, experience and expertise in the area.

 He’s looking to complement his progress with additional study in the form of a Master’s degree, as well as get involved in trials and research projects.
 Dr. Raj’s core values are trust and effective communication with his patients.

 Doctor Paul Clarke

 Dr. Paul Clarke completed medical school at James Cook University and has worked in various hospitals across Queensland, with experience in multiple surgical and critical care sub-specialties.
 He will be using his broad clinical experience to complete General Practitioner training in the future with a special interest in minor procedures.

 Doctor Beni Emechete

-Dr. Beni Emechete is a new member to the CDA team.
-Prior to joining, she had four year’s experience working as a Doctor.
+Prior to joining CDA Clinics, Dr. Beni had four years’ experience working as a doctor.
 Most recently, she worked in an emergency department where she was exposed to many patients that used alternative therapies for their chronic conditions.
 She is very interested in learning more about the effects of medicinal cannabis and is excited to be part of an evolving and dynamic field.